Cipher runes: Structure of the ciphers

 In the runic alphabet, the runes have their special order and are divided into groups.
 In the Younger Futhark, which has 16 letters, they are divided into three groups.
-The Icelandic tradition calls the first group (f, u, þ, ã, r and k) "Freyr's ætt", the second group (h, n, i, a and s) "Hagal's ætt" and the third group (t, b, m, l and R) Tyr’s ætt".
+The Icelandic tradition calls the first group (f, u, þ, ã, r and k) "Freyr's ætt", the second group (h, n, i, a and s) "Hagal's ætt" and the third group (t, b, m, l and ʀ) "Tyr's ætt".
 In order to make the inscription even harder to decipher, Freyr's ætt and Tyr's ætt change places so that group one is group three and vice versa.
 However, in several cases the ætts are counted in their correct order, and not backwards.
 There are numerous forms of cipher runes, but they are all based on the principle of giving the number of the ætt and the number of the rune within the ætt.

 The tent runes are based on strokes added to the four arms of an X shape: Each X represents two runes and is read clockwise, starting with the top left arm.
 The strokes on the first arm representing the ætt (row of eight runes: (1) fuþarkgw, (2) hnijæpzs, (3) tbemlŋod), the strokes on the second arm denote the order within that ætt.

 The branch runes are similar, the strokes being attached to a vertical stem and branching upwards.
 Strokes on the left indicate the ætt, and strokes on the right the order within the ætt.

 There are variants of these two schemes, such as inverting the numbers (counting backwards the ætts, and the runes within the ætts).
 Tree runes and hook runes are like branch runes, with the strokes pointing downward diagonally and curving downward, respectively.
 These may be mixed: in the phrase ek vitki at left, ek is written in straightforward branch runes, but vitki is written with the ætts as hooks and the order as branches.

 There are several runestones using such devices of obscuring the inscription, especially found in Orkney.

 A comparable system of letter modification is that of the Ogham "scales" recorded in the Ogam Tract.